losrobbos/react-native-guide/README.md

 The main differences:
 - We do not have HTML in apps.
 Therefore we have other default components for layouting like `<View>` or `<Text>`
 - Apps do not know the concept of CSS.
 So we also "emulate" or fake the concept of CSS using the helper class `StyleSheet`
+- Even though we can emulate CSS properties with the Stylesheet class, you need to note that there is no INHERITANCE of CSS styles to children!
 - Page components are typically called "Screens"
 - Apps are typically not tested in the browser anymore (just for basic functionality checking).
 Instead we use the Expo App or Smartphone Emulators
 - Browser concepts like Cookies or LocalStorage do not exist.
 So we need to store data differently on a phone compared to a browser app